-The Dark side of Envy: Limited Collector’s Edition Artwork by Julia
+The Dark side of Envy: Limited Collector’s Edition Painting by Julia

 Envy and Kindness: A Symbolic Contemporary Painting Exploring Desire and Deception